 Rajiv has recently joined the L&Q Group Board.

-Fayann has been an L&Q resident for over 20 years and an involved resident for over 15 years.
-She is currently chair of Resident Services Group, Chair of the South Neighbourhood Committee, Deputy Chair of the Customer Experience Committee and member of the Audit and Risk Committee.
+Fayann has been an L&Q resident for more than 20 years and an involved resident for over 15 years.
+Fayann is currently chair of Resident Services Group, Chair of the South Neighbourhood Committee, Deputy Chair of the Customer Experience Committee and member of the Audit and Risk Committee.

 Fayann is passionate about resident involvement and is a firm believer in the value of effective resident involvement to both improve services and hold L&Q to account.
 Over the years she has been a member of the Resident Involvement Group, a chair of a Neighbourhood Committee, chair of L&Q Resident Board, Chair or L&Q’s Complaints Panel and been involved in the planning and facilitation of the Resident Conference.

 Fayann has many years experience working on IT and Resource management projects for global law firms and investment banks.
 In her spare time she is a keen ceramic artist and plant lover.

 Fayann has recently joined the L&Q Group Board.

 Edna has chaired the Board of Trafford Housing Trust since 2013.
 With the acquisition of the Trust by L&Q, she sits on the L&Q Board.